kleenexETH/Cybersecurity-Resources/README.md

 ### Operating systems ISOs VMS virtualization
-* [Kali linux] https://www.kali.org  most commonly used for ethical hacking. made for beginners  </br>
+* [Kali Linux] https://www.kali.org  is the most common operating system  used for ethical hacking.  </br>
-Best for all levels has the most tutorials and support and largest community  </br>
+Best for all levels has the most tutorials and support and the largest community.
+Note various cybersecurity courses assume you are utilizing Kali including offensive security and pnpt/tcm   </br>
-* [Parrot Security OS](http://www.parrotsec.org/) Similar to kali . easy to use but not as much support as kali  </br>
+* [Parrot Security OS](http://www.parrotsec.org/) Similar to kali . easy to use but not as much support as Kali  </br>
-* [BlackArch Linux](http://www.blackarch.org/) very customizable version of linux , very steep learning curve but still very powerful <br>
+* [BlackArch Linux](http://www.blackarch.org/) very customizable version of Linux, a very steep learning curve but is still very powerful <br>
 * For more info on individual Operating Systems see https://distrowatch.com/

   ISOS